Gustave Caillebotte, The Floor Scrapers, 1875 Musée d’Orsay, now on view

 Caillebotte, The Floor Scrapers

-Many of Caillebotte’s other paintings in the exhibition give us a view into his amazing sense of perspective: Le Pont de l”Europe, 1876, for example.
-He lived at the time that Paris had just experienced a major rebuilding campaign.
+Many of Caillebotte’s other paintings in the exhibition also convey his artful sense of perspective: Le Pont de l’Europe, 1876, for example.
+He lived at the time that Paris had just experienced a massive rebuilding campaign of boulevards.
 Paris, A Rainy Day gives an impressive viewpoint of how the new city must have looked to the public, in the eyes of a new bourgeoisie class.
-Since streets corners were set up in star patterns, the linear perspective has multiple vanishing points and appears to go very deep.
-The even greater and more famous artist, Georges Seurat, borrowed from the composition of Paris: A Rainy Day when he did his iconic narrative painting of Paris on a sunny day, Sunday Afternoon on the Island of the Grande Jatte.
+Since streets corners were set up in star patterns, the linear perspective goes very deep into multiple vanishing points.
+A more famous artist, Georges Seurat, borrowed from the composition of Paris: A Rainy Day when he did his iconic painting of Paris on a sunny day, Sunday Afternoon on the Island of the Grande Jatte.

-Monet and Van Gogh are two more prominent artists who shared Caillebotte’s deep perspective space.
+Monet and Van Gogh are other who shared Caillebotte’s love of deep perspective space.
 Degas went even further than Caillebotte to exploit the unusual viewpoint.
-Right now there is an important Impressionist exhibition is in Philadelphia, Discovering the Impressionists, until September 13.
+His work can be seen in an important Impressionist exhibition is in Philadelphia, Discovering the Impressionists, until September 13.
 The exhibit showcases Paul Durand-Ruel, the art dealer who took a gamble and went into great financial risk by buying up Impressionist painters because he believed in them.
 The exhibit includes Monet’s beautiful Poplars series.
 However, one of the really important works in the group is by Degas, The Dance Foyer at the Opera on the rue Le Peletier.

 Edgar Degas, The Dance Foyer at the the Opera on the rue Le Peletier, 1872,